Should I Use A Lubricant During Sex?

 Lubricants can help prevent vaginal and bladder infections because they make things more slippy.
 The friction that builds during quickies or rough sex encourages heat and bacterial growth.
 Inadequate lubrication can also make condoms split, so being wetter makes sex safer.
 You can also use lubes for body massage to encourage a little slip and slide and it makes getting into kinky clothing much easier.

 Aside from the health benefits lube feels great.
 A study* carried out at Indiana University involving 2,453 women aged 18-68 found that lube used for solo sex or with a partner made sex more pleasurable and satisfying.
-There were fewer side effects associated with sex such as genital pain and vaginal tears, which can increase the risk of STIs and HIV transmission.
+There were fewer side effects associated with sex, such as genital pain and vaginal tears, which can increase the risk of STIs and HIV transmission.

 The three types of lubricant

-- Oil-based – thicker formulation that is longer lasting and great for mutual mastubration.
+• Oil-based – thicker formulation that is longer lasting and great for mutual masturbation.
 Don’t use it with latex products, such as condoms, as it will destroy the material.
 Some people like to use Vaseline or baby oil but this isn’t advisable for intimate use as it can irritate the skin and neither has been designed for sexual use as a lubricant.
 Coconut oil and Olive Oil are often used as natural alternatives , however the research is unclear as to the impact upon vagina health and both will destroy condoms too.
 Oil-based lubricants from YES Organic are 100% skin-safe for intimate use.

 Research published in The Ecologist** shows that some brands can affect fertility by slowing down sperm motility and affecting their quality.
 This is bad news for couples that are planning a pregnancy.
 In a 2005 study, Replens was found to slow sperm down in 89% of cases and Astroglide by 60%.
 The viscosity of KY jelly has also been found to slow sperm down by affecting their motility.
-If you are concerned about this, check out brands such as Pre-Seed and YES Baby, which are sperm-safe.

 How to use Lubricant